NVIDIA/stdexec/README.md

 add_subdirectory(<stdexec root>)
 ```

-This will make the `stdexec::stdexec` target available for linking to your project as:
+This will make the `stdexec::stdexec` target available to link with your project:

 ```
 target_link_libraries(my_project PRIVATE stdexec::stdexec)